jiggneshhgohel/hello-world-imba/tutorial_readme.md

 **Wait!
 It shows updated content but no styles are getting applied.**

 OK to find out the root cause behind this problem we should look into Browser's Developer Tools.
 For e.g. in Firefox `Inspector` tab I can see the DOM source.
-There in look we need to look into whether the `src/css/w3.css` path is resolved and whether the stylesheet is loaded.
+There in we need to look into whether the `src/css/w3.css` path is resolved and whether the stylesheet is loaded.
 Checking that we should see that the stylesheet is not loaded and hence the stylings weren't applied to markup.
 To find out the cause behind it not getting resolved try accessing the CSS file from the browser by typing in `http://localhost:8080/src/css/w3.css` in the address bar and you should see following message

 > Cannot GET /src/css/w3.css